eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 3. **Add Cod Products (Individual):**
    - Create each cod product manually
-   - Use auto-generate for names
+   - Select appropriate unit for each

 4. **Review & Edit:**
    - Check all products
    - Edit any that need adjustments
    - Set proper display orders

-### Example 2: Importing from Price List PDF
+### Example 2: Importing from a Simple List

-You have a price list PDF with products listed.
+You have a list of fish products:

 1. Create all your categories first
-2. Copy products from PDF (one category at a time)
+2. Copy products from your list (one category at a time)
 3. Use bulk import for each category
 4. Review imported products
-5. Edit any that didn't parse correctly
+5. Edit units if needed (default is "box")

-### Example 3: Adding New Product Variant
+### Example 3: Adding a New Product

-You want to add "Salmonfillet Trim A 2400/3000 SCALED PBI":
+You want to add "Mackerel Whole":

 1. Go to Products tab
 2. Click "New Product"
-3. Select "Salmon" category
+3. Select appropriate category
-4. Base Name: "Salmon Fillet"
+4. Name: "Mackerel Whole"
-5. Trim: "A"
-6. Size: "2400/3000"
-7. Skin: "SCALED"
-8. Packaging: "PBI"
-9. Click "Auto-Generate"
-10. Review and create
+5. Unit: "box" (or select custom unit)
+6. Click "Create Product"

 ---